← Back to .knowledge

 MetricUse it forDo not claim

-Orientation file countCompare broad crawl vs route-first path.Exact effort saved for every agent.
+Orientation file countCompare a broad scan with a task-map path.Exact effort saved for every agent.

 Estimated contextSpot rough direction and regression risk.Tokenizer-verified universal savings.

-Doctor scoreCheck knowledge health before handoff.Proof the product code is correct.
+.knowledge health checkCheck repository context before handoff.Proof the product code is correct.

 // quick FAQ